idaholab/moose/framework/doc/content/source/mesh/MooseMesh.md

 To declare subdomain IDs which are not found on the mesh right after the mesh is setup, a list of IDs can be specified using the `Mesh/add_subdomain_ids` parameter.
 This permits setting up block restricted objects that will only act on subdomains created during the simulation (e.g. using the [CoupledVarThresholdElementSubdomainModifier.md]).
+These IDs can optionally be assigned names using the `Mesh/add_subdomain_names` parameter.

 ## Minimal interface